ECCENTRIC ABSTRACTION, Fischbach Gallery, New York, 1966

-Further Information: Focusing on the allusive potentials of its materiality instead of literal associations through an image, the invitation card of Eccentric Abstraction mirrors the emphasis on the suggestive capacities of material surfaces and textures of the artists it announces.
-Eccentric Abstraction was the first independent curatorial project of the North American writer, art critic, curator, and activist Lucy Lippard and “an attempt to blur boundaries (…) between minimalism and something more sensuous and sensual.”
+Further Information: Foregrounding materiality over image, the invitation card for Eccentric Abstraction mirrors the participating artists’ emphasis on the suggestive capacities of material surfaces and textures.
+Eccentric Abstraction was the first independent curatorial project of the North American writer, art critic, curator, and activist Lucy Lippard and “an attempt to blur boundaries … between minimalism and something more sensuous and sensual.”
 The softening of boundaries becomes also evident in the densely-written, manifesto-like text on the back of the invitation card, in which Lippard sets out her concept of “Eccentric Abstraction,” locating her position between curator and art critic.
 In her essay, Verena Kittel introduces the idea that the blurring of boundaries manifesting in the artworks presented in Eccentric Abstraction between art and life, i.e. the aesthetic and the extra-aesthetic sphere of an artwork, provoked experiences of antagonisms that have become characteristic for Lippard’s future practice in the 1960s and 70s.

 Eccentric Abstraction took place from September 20 to October 8, 1966, at Marylin Fischbach’s gallery in New York.
-The works presented in the show by the artists Alice Adams (*1930), Louise Bourgeois (1911–2010), Eva Hesse (1936–70), Gary Kuehn (*1939), Bruce Nauman (*1941), Don Potts (*1936), Keith Sonnier (*1941), and Frank Lincoln Viner (*1936)—most of them in their late 20s, early 30s, and except Louise Bourgeois, not very well-known at the time—were characterized by the use of non-specific forms and an emphasis on the tactile surfaces and textures of materials as well as their evocative, sensuous qualities.
-With the exhibition as well as with the same-named article published in Art International, providing the basis for Eccentric Abstraction, Lippard intended to spark a discussion of artistic positions pushing beyond dominating trends in Minimalist sculpture as presented in Kynaston McShine’s famous exhibition Primary Structures earlier that year at the Museum of Modern Art.
+The works presented in the show by the artists Alice Adams (*1930), Louise Bourgeois (1911–2010), Eva Hesse (1936–70), Gary Kuehn (*1939), Bruce Nauman (*1941), Don Potts (*1936), Keith Sonnier (*1941), and Frank Lincoln Viner (*1936)—most of them in their late 20s or early 30s, and, except for Louise Bourgeois, not very well-known at the time—were characterized by the use of non-specific forms and an emphasis on the tactile surfaces and textures of materials, as well as their evocative, sensuous qualities.
+Alongside the exhibition, an article with the same name was published in Art International, providing the basis for Eccentric Abstraction.
+Lippard intended to spark a discussion about artistic positions beyond dominant trends in minimalist sculpture, such as that presented in Kynaston McShine’s famous exhibition Primary Structures earlier that year at the Museum of Modern Art.

 Excerpt from the text Eccentric Abstraction by Verena Kittel.
 See full version in the publication Invitations, Spector Books, 2020.